QR CODES

 Alternatively, if QR code campaigns are not optimized with deep linking, users are directed to the app store then met with a generic home screen once they download the app.
 They then have to manually search for the content they wanted when they first scanned the QR code, adding friction and frustration to the experience.
 Or worse, users are taken to a webpage even if they already have the app downloaded.
 Deep linking facilitates a smoother transition from an offline touchpoint to the app, increasing the likelihood of app adoption and usage.

-To create and manage the links that power QR codes at scale, brands use mobile linking platforms (MLPs).
-MLPs equip QR codes with powerful deep linking functionality and fallback mechanisms.
+To create and manage the links that power QR codes at scale, brands use mobile linking and measurement solutions, which equip QR codes with powerful deep linking functionality and fallback mechanisms.
 This ensures users who scan QR codes are taken to the right app content, not an error page or out-of-date destination.

 Deep linking is a technique that allows users to navigate directly to content within a mobile app, rather than a generic homepage.
 Traditional deep links route users to app content as long as the app is already installed when the link is clicked, while deferred deep links can route users to specific content through install.
-Branch’s mobile linking platform (MLP) offers deep linking and attribution across paid, owned, and earned channels.
+Branch Engagement offers deep linking and attribution across paid, owned, and earned channels.

 How to get started